|

 Comet Hale Bopp illustrates

-been a significant inspiration for the Egyptian winged goddesses
+how comets may have been a significant inspiration for the Egyptian winged goddesses

 and the Greek concept of Nike.
 In the ancient world comets